-In this section we explore two different applications of our Dynamic grover search algorithm.
-In the first sub section we show its application in recommendation process.
-In the second section we give a generic optimization problem and solution using dynamic grover search.
+In this section we explore two different applications of our dynamic Grover's search algorithm.
+In the first subsection we demonstrate its application in developing a recommendation system and in the second section we describe a generic optimization problem and discuss its solution using dynamic Grover's search.